John McCain isn't like most politicians - CNN Video

 John McCain isn't like most politicians

 Senator John McCain, who has been diagnosed with brain cancer, is one of a kind.
-He often out doing things that more tepid politicians will avoid.
+He often does things that more tepid politicians would avoid.

 Source: CNN